 - Torre de Hércules: Built by the Romans in the second half of the 1st century, legend has it that it was from this lighthouse, now a World Heritage Site, that the son of Breogán glimpsed a distant green land which led him to sail towards what is today's Ireland.
-Admission: Adults: 3€; Under 14: 1,50€; free tours available with admission but you must book ahead.

-- San Antón Castle: This 16th century fortress is a pleasant walk from the old city center and is an historical and archeological museum.
-Admission: Adults: 2€; Under 14: 1€
+- San Antón Castle: This 16th century fortress is a pleasant walk from the old city centre and is an historical and archeological museum.

-- The Domus: an interactive museum of human physiology and perception.
-Don’t miss the interesting reproduction of Da Vinci’s Mona Lisa made from over 10,000 photos of people, on display right at the entrance of the museum.
-Admission: Adults: 2€; Under 16: 1€
+- The Domus: An interactive museum of human physiology and perception.
+Don’t miss the interesting reproduction of Da Vinci’s Mona Lisa made from over 10,000 photos of people at the entrance of the museum.

 - Picasso's Childhood Home: Pablo Picasso lived in this large apartment for almost five years, while his father taught art at the Instituto da Guarda school on nearby Plaza de Pontevedra.
 You will find copies of the many paintings and drawings that Picasso did while here, testament to his precocious talent.
-Ring the bell to enter.

 - Cathedral de Santiago de Compostela: Built over the alleged burial site of Saint James, this Romanesque/Gothic/Baroque church has a fascinating history and is open every day.
 Don't miss the guided tour of the roof.
 25th July is the feast of St. James, with a big display of fireworks and performances.

-For a quick tapas pit stop, try, La Bombilla near María Pita Square in A Coruña.
+For a quick tapas pit stop try La Bombilla near María Pita Square in A Coruña.